PagoApp/android-ravara/readme.md

 - `clearList()`
 - `updateItem(item: RavaraBaseItem)`; Matches the item by id with the one currently in the list and replaces it with the one supplied

-The adapter also provides you with the `notifyDataSetChanged()` to notify the underlying `RecyclerView.Adapter` the data has changed. `RavaraController` is `open` so you can create your custom controler with extra methods and properties you need and use `notifyDataSetChanged()` to trigger the UI update.
+The adapter also provides you with the `notifyDataSetChanged()` to notify the underlying `RecyclerView.Adapter` the data has changed. `RavaraController` is `open` so you can create your custom controller with extra methods and properties you need and use `notifyDataSetChanged()` to trigger the UI update.

 # Decorators